Dr Lucy Selman

 Research interests

-My research interests fall into two areas: the development and evaluation of complex clinical interventions, and palliative and end of life care and bereavement.
+My research interests fall into two areas: the development and evaluation of complex clinical interventions, and palliative and end-of-life care and bereavement.

 Development and evaluation of complex interventions

 I have worked on a number of studies using mixed methods to develop and evaluate complex interventions.
 In 2012-14 I led the qualitative component of the TOPCare randomised trial of palliative care for patients with HIV, established on anti-retroviral therapy, in South Africa and Kenya.
 On a Visiting Scholarship to the University of California, San Francisco in 2014, I worked on a pilot study of a Tele-Yoga intervention for patients with COPD and heart failure.
 From 2016-2019 I was a qualitative researcher at Bristol Randomised Trials Collaboration, where I was responsible for qualitative research with participants and healthcare providers in the UPSTREAM NIHR-funded research study.
-UPSTREAM (Urodynamics for Prostate Surgery Trial; Randomised Evaluation of Assessment Methods) was a national randomised controlled trial in men who have bothersome difficulty passing urine, comparing a care pathway including invasive urodynamics to usual care in terms of symptoms and rates of bladder outlet surgery.

-Palliative and End of Life Care and Bereavement
+Palliative and End-of-Life Care and Bereavement

-My clinical research interests are primarily related to palliative, supportive and end of life care, including bereavement.
+My clinical research interests are primarily related to palliative, supportive and end-of-life care, including bereavement.
 Prior to joining the University of Bristol, I worked for 11 years at the Cicely Saunders Insitute, King's College London, where I completed a PhD in Palliative Care.
 I have published widely in this field, with a specific focus on psychosocial and spiritual aspects of the illness experience and of care provision, decision-making and communication, family caregiving, cultural factors in care provision, and end of life care education and training.

 At King's College London I was Principal Investigator on the Transforming End of Life Care study (2014-16, funded by Health Education South London), investigating end of life care training needs in healthcare providers who care for those with advanced disease but who are not specialists in palliative care.
 I have also led a number of international research projects in spiritual care, and conducted palliative care research across diseases (heart failure, HIV/AIDS, cancer), settings (hospice, community and hospital), and countries (India, South Africa, Uganda, Kenya, USA, UK).